-Key Challenges
+Key Challenge

-- The country has funding gaps preventing the further scale up of IRS. - Sustaining the delivery of essential life-saving interventions during the COVID-19 pandemic including for Reproductive, Maternal, Newborn, Adolescent and Child health, malaria and Neglected Tropical Diseases.

-Previous Key Recommended Actions
+Sustaining the delivery of essential life-saving interventions during the COVID-19 pandemic including for Reproductive, Maternal, Newborn, Adolescent and Child health, malaria and Neglected Tropical Diseases.
+Previous Key Recommended Action

-Objective Action Item Suggested completion timeframe Progress Comments - key activities/accomplishments since last quarterly report Impact Ensure that malaria services including case management and vector control are sustained and implemented whilst using COVID-19 sensitive guidelines during the pandemic Q4 2020 The country has sufficient stocks of ACTs, and was loaned RDTs from Senegal to avoid stockouts.
-Decreases in health seeking were observed during COVID-19.
-Strong MOH-led coordination combined with making use of existing community networks allowed the NMCP to move quickly and overcome false rumours and fear.
-The 4 rounds of SMC were completed.
-The IRS campaign was also completed
+Objective Action Item Suggested completion timeframe Progress Comments - key activities/accomplishments since last quarterly report Impact Ensure that malaria services including case management and vector control are sustained and implemented whilst using COVID-19 sensitive guidelines during the pandemic Q4 2020 The country has sufficient ACTs and RDTs for 2021.
+As part of sustaining the gains already registered in the fight against malaria during the COVID-19 Pandemic, the Ministry of Health established a Committee to oversee the implementation of activities to ensure continuity of Health Services in the country.
+The distribution of LLINs and also the screening and testing of fever cases at community level is ongoing